aaroncorona/GTA-Game/README.md

 ## 🕹️ Game Features
-1. **City Driving**: Simulates driving on a road with surrounding buildings
+1. **City Driving**: Simulates driving on an island with buildings.
+Don't crash or drown!
-2. **Nitro**: Click R to get a nitro boost, which increases doubles the car's speed
+2. **Nitro**: Click R to get a nitro boost, which doubles the car's speed
-3. **Gun Fight**: Win a shootout with cops to earn money and increase your score.
+3. **Gun Fight**: Win a shootout with a cop to earn money and increase your score.
 Crashing your car ends the game.
 4. **High Scores**: Save and display high scores to see where you rank all time